7 STEAM education examples using Nearpod and Flocabulary (Blog image)

 1. Problem-based projects

 The first puzzle piece in creating an amazing STEAM unit is to select a problem for students to solve.
-A problem-based project creates a setting for processing skills, such as collaboration, analyzing, and modeling, to take place.
+Problem-based STEAM projects create a setting for processing skills, such as collaboration, analyzing, and modeling, to take place.
 This can also help create a context for students’ learning experiences.

 Examples of project-based learning (PBL) STEAM scenarios: